- Duration 15 nights / 16 days.

 Checkout the hotel by 12 PM and we will drop you at Kathmandu International Airport.

-What is the cost for Annapurna Circuit Trek ?
+What is the cost for Annapurna circuit trek with Tilicho lake ?

 The cost of our trip starting from INR.
 43, 500/- for Indian Nationals and USD 820 for foreign nationals and or Non Residential Indians.
 This price does not include your arrival to Kathmandu as well as food.
 The price includes basic accommodation, one way flight ticket between Jomsom and Pokhara, Porter and Guide.